ruoxinyuan/ResidualTPP/README.md

+# Residual TPP

-# Residual TPP: A Unified Lightweight Approach for Event Stream Data Analysis
+This is the official repository of the Residual TPP paper: "[Residual TPP: A Unified Lightweight Approach for Event Stream Data Analysis](https://proceedings.mlr.press/v267/yuan25a.html)".
 ##  Introduction
 Residual TPP is a novel, unified, and lightweight approach for analyzing event stream data.
 It combines **statistical TPPs** with **neural TPPs**, leveraging the **Residual Events Decomposition (RED)** technique to enhance model flexibility and efficiency.